Madison City Council does 180: Controversial student housing project Downtown gets approval

 "This is not the type of housing that students need," Govindarajan said.

 Govindarajan was joined by Near East Side representative Marsha Rummel, 6th District, in opposing the rezoning.
 Ald.
-Amani Latimer Burris, 12th District, abstained and Ald.
-Nasra, 7th District, have been excused from the previous vote.
+Amani Latimer Burris, 12th District, abstained.

-Core Spaces' development told the council on Tuesday that they couldn't financially swing doing the other project if "Johnson & Bassett" stalls.
+Core Spaces' development told the council on Tuesday that the company couldn't financially swing the other project if "Johnson & Bassett" stalls.

+Low-cost units could not be included in "Johnson & Bassett" because no mechanism to create them applies to the project and new city ordinances that incentivizes affordable units in exchange for more density do not apply either, Core Spaces development team told the council on Tuesday.

+Core Spaces also is building oLiv Madison at the corner of State Street and West Gorham Street, a behemoth new development in that area that includes affordable units.

-In a plea for approval on Tuesday, the developer stressed that fixing the city's housing crisis won't be possible without building more units with the eventual hope that skyrocketing rents will stabilize.
+In a plea for approval on Tuesday, Core Spaces representatives stressed that fixing the city's housing crisis won't be possible without building more units with the eventual hope that skyrocketing rents will stabilize.

 "Denying this project will have the opposite effect," said Doug Tichenor, Core Spaces' vice president and director of development.